 As a caregiver, your role will change over time.
 It will be a balancing act.
 You must decide when to do a lot and when to do a little.
 Above all, you must take care of yourself.
 This isn't always easy but keep your body and mind healthy so you can give the best care to the one you love.
 We hope this guide will help you, your loved one, and your team.

 Information for Visitors

 Visiting hours are 9 am - 9 pm, seven days a week, with some exceptions.
 Two visitors per patient are allowed in the room at any time.
 Children under age 10 may visit patient rooms under special circumstances.
 There should be only one child in a room at a time.
-To spend more time with children, you may use the solarium on your nursing floor.
+To spend more time with children, you may use the solarium on your nursing unit.

 It is always helpful for a patient to have someone with them for their appointments and treatments.
 You can help by driving, keeping them company, listening, taking notes, and clarifying information told to them by the healthcare team.